jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-presigned-url.rst

 -------------------------

-The most common scenario to enable third party browser access to your private |S3| object is to create a pre-signed URL to GET an object.
-You can retrieve the pre-signed URL of the object using the getUri() method of the request.
+The most common scenario to enable third-party browser access to your private |S3| object is to create a pre-signed URL to GET an object.
+You can retrieve the pre-signed URL of the object using the ``getUri()`` method of the request.

 **Sample Code**